Extended play: Double EPs

 It is more common for artists to release two 12-inch 45s rather than a single 12-inch LP.
-Though there are 11 songs that total about 40 minutes, enough for one LP, the songs are spread across two 12" 45 rpm discs.
+Though there are 11 songs that total about 40 minutes, enough for one LP, the songs are spread across two 12-inch 45 rpm discs.
 Also, the vinyl pressing of Hail to the Thief by Radiohead uses this practice but is considered to be a full-length album.
-In 1982 Cabaret Voltaire released their studio album "2x45" on the UK-based label Rough Trade, featuring extended tracks over four sides of two 12-inch 45 rpm discs, with graphics by artist Neville Brody.
-The band subsequently released a further album in this format, 1985's "Drinking Gasoline", on the Virgin Records label.
+In 1982 Cabaret Voltaire released their studio album 2x45 on the UK-based label Rough Trade, featuring extended tracks over four sides of two 12-inch 45 rpm discs, with graphics by artist Neville Brody.
+The band subsequently released a further album in this format, 1985's Drinking Gasoline, on the Virgin Records label.

 Double EPs can also contain the work of multiple artists split across different sides, akin to split albums.
 An example of this is the Dunedin Double EP, which contains tracks by four different bands.
 Using a double EP in this instance allowed each band to have its tracks occupying a different side.
 In addition, the groove on the physical record could be wider and thus allow for a louder album.